Alkalinity sourcing challenge

 What are some other ideas that could serve as inspiration for applicants?

 While much of the known brucite/portlandite arises through serpentinization and hydrothermal alteration, these processes necessarily produce lower grades of brucite.
-However, it has also been documented that brucite can form in an aureole surrounding a magmatic intrusion into carbonate rock.
-These formations are not well-documented but have the potential to be very high grade brucite.
+However, it has also been documented that higher-grade brucite can form in an aureole surrounding a magmatic intrusion into carbonate rock.
 An example submission might suggest a known site of a large magma intrusion into carbonates, even if that site has not been specifically characterized for its brucite content in the literature.
 The write up would include experimental or theoretical evidence about the size of the magma intrusion and resulting estimates of aureole size that exceeds 10 Gt of reactivity (e.g. 20 Gt of 50% grade ore or 12.5 Gt of 80% grade ore).

-While serpentinization typically produces brucite at <25% grade, there may be sites in which unique conditions caused extensive serpentinization plus hydrothermal alteration, enabling the grade of brucite to exceed 50%.
-Experimental or theoretical evidence in support of the high grade material would need to be included in this submission.
+While serpentinization typically produces brucite at low grade, there may be sites in which unique conditions caused extensive serpentinization plus hydrothermal alteration, enabling higher grade brucite formations.
+Experimental or theoretical evidence in support of the higher grade material would need to be included in this submission.

 Wollastonite has very fast weathering rates, but the distribution and size of known deposits is quite limited.
 A submission could detail a site where the geological history is likely to have produced wollastonite at high grades, even if no experimental evidence has been acquired.